 Banking on the Great Design of Ebony Basalt 3D Panels

-Our stone veneer products have been used on a lot of banks and other financial institutions across the country.
+Our stacked stone tile products have been used on a lot of banks and other financial institutions across the country.
 There’s no doubt that a seeing a strong and durable product like stone is an ideal parallel for how banks want to be perceived by the public, especially as it relates to being a safe place to store and save your hard earned money.
 While a lot of the banks we’ve worked with have opted for the ledge stone look of our Standard Series Rock Panels or XL Series Rock Panels, we really love the cutting edge choices made by the design team of this credit union located in central Washington state.
 Not only was the selection of our Ebony Basalt Aksent 3D Stone Panel a bold and modern move, the way it was implemented across various features both on the interior and exterior of this project deserves a closer look.

 The building as seen from the street looks unlike a traditional bank, with the design of the building jutting off at various sharp angles and an eclectic mix of neutral colors.
 Prominent in this elevation is the stone accent wall made of Basalt 3D Panels, which is set slightly in front of the main wall and extends slightly higher than the first floor of the building, creating a nice architectural touch.
 The dark color of the stone veneer matches up with the metal trim work used on the rest of the building and serves as a focal point and accenting color.